UCSF-DSOS/genomics_preprocessing/README.md

-# UCSF DSI genomic preprocessing
+# UCSF DSI genomic preprocessing:

 Welcome to the UCSF Data Science Initiative's genomic preprocessing workshop.
 We plan to show you how to preprocess raw sequencing data for the following analyses: